-Given the relatively small size of the Pacific Islander or Hawaiian Native population in our service area (1.1% according to U.S. Census data) and our commitment to providing local, affordable access to higher education opportunities for Solano County's African American or Black residents (14.8% of the county population), we have chosen to focus our action plans and target outcomes on improving service to the latter group.
+Given the relatively small size of the Pacific Islander or Hawaiian Native population in our service area (1.1% according to U.S. Census data) and our commitment to providing local, affordable access to higher education opportunities for Solano County's Black and African American residents (14.8% of the county population), we have chosen to focus our action plans and target outcomes on improving service to the latter group.